Sponsor and status

 Length: 3 pages

-This bill was introduced on September 23, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 23, 2002, in a previous session of Congress, but it did not receive a vote.

 Sep 23, 2002

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2991 (107th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 2991.
 This is the one from the 107th Congress.

 This bill was introduced in the 107th Congress, which met from Jan 3, 2001 to Nov 22, 2002.
 Legislation not passed by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: